40843245/Flutter/How to/How to load text in App?.md

-# How to load text?
+# How to load text in App?
 ## preface
 Here I will discuss how to load string.
 It does NOT apply for other non-string object.